Audiveris/audiveris/docs/_pages/main/output_formats.md

 ---
 layout: default
-title: Output Formats
+title: Output formats
 parent: Main Features
-nav_order: 7
+nav_order: 8
 ---
-## Output Formats
+## Output formats

 There are 3 possibilities for output of a transcribed score: